avilabiel/node-slate/source/includes/sellers.md

 }
 ```

-This endpoint delete a specific seller.
+This endpoint deletes a specific seller.

 #### HTTP Request